slowenthal/cql_kernel/README.md

 ======

 This package was developed by Brad Schoening for Python 3.
-It is based upon earlier work by Steve Lowenthal and uses the open source CQLSH library.
+It is based upon earlier work by Steve Lowenthal and uses the open source Apache Cassandra CQLSH library.

 License
 =======